How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Abstract

 \section{Abstract}

-A random net is a shallow neural network where the hidden layer is frozen with random assignment and the output layer is trained by convex optimization.
-Using random weights for a hidden layer is an effective method to avoid the inevitable non-convexity in standard gradient descent learning.
-It has recently been adopted in the study of deep learning theory.
-Here, we investigate the expressive power of random nets.
-We show that, despite the well-known fact that a shallow neural network is a universal approximator, a random net cannot achieve zero approximation error even for smooth functions.
-In particular, we prove that for a class of smooth functions, if the proposal distribution is compactly supported, then a lower bound is positive.
-Based on the ridgelet analysis and harmonic analysis for neural networks, the proof uses the Plancherel theorem and an estimate for the truncated tail of the parameter distribution.
-We corroborate our theoretical results with various simulation studies, and generally two main take-home messages are offered: (i) Not any distribution for selecting random weights is feasible to build a universal approximator; (ii) A suitable assignment of random weights exists but to some degree is associated with the complexity of the target function.
+We investigate the expressive power of depth-2 bandlimited random neural networks.
+A random net is a neural network where the hidden layer parameters are frozen with random assignment, and only the output layer parameters are trained by loss minimization.
+Using random weights for a hidden layer is an effective method to avoid non-convex optimization in standard gradient descent learning.
+It has also been adopted in recent deep learning theories.
+Despite the well-known fact that a neural network is a universal approximator, in this study, we mathematically show that when hidden parameters are distributed in a bounded domain, the network may not achieve zero approximation error.
+In particular, we derive a new nontrivial approximation error lower bound.
+The proof utilizes the technique of ridgelet analysis, a harmonic analysis method designed for neural networks.
+This method is inspired by fundamental principles in classical signal processing, specifically the idea that signals with limited bandwidth may not always be able to perfectly reconstruct the original signal.
+We corroborate our theoretical results with various simulation studies, and generally, two main take-home messages are offered: (i) Not any distribution for selecting random weights is feasible to build a universal approximator; (ii) A suitable assignment of random weights exists but to some degree is associated with the complexity of the target function.